-Breathing the air in Beijing has the same health risks as smoking 21 cigarettes a day.
+Breathing the air in Beijing is equal to smoking 21 cigarettes a day in health effects.

 During the Qing Dynasty in China, emperor Qianlong was able to cancel taxes four times during his reign because the imperial treasury was so full.

 Because the Russians did such a great job embalming Lenin, the Vietnamese flew Ho Chi Minh’s corpse to Russia once a year for a “refresh.”

 To preserve the harvest, Mao Zedong had all sparrows killed (along with rats, flies and mosquitoes) because they ate grain.
 The result was an ecological disaster that resulted in the birds’ natural prey devouring the harvest.

 Bill Gates and Warren Buffett went to China to encourage their billionaires about the benefits of Philanthropy (giving to their community), they were mainly ignored because Philanthropy (outside of supporting family) is not part of Chinese culture.

 The 50-Cent Party is a group of trained internet commentators who are paid 50 cents per post by the Chinese government to sway public opinion in their favor.

 The longest traffic jam in history was 62 Miles long lasting 12 days.